eduairet/net-core-test/README.md

         }
         ```

--   In `.NET 7.0` the startup file is not required and services are added in `Program.cs`
+-   In latest versions of `.NET Core` the startup file is not required and services are added in `Program.cs`

     ```CSHARP
     var MyAllowCORS = "_myAllowCORS";